 Zakynthos has been inhabited since the Neolithic Era, based on archaeological findings.
-Ancient poet Homer first mentions the island in his Iliad and Odyssey poems, stating that the first inhabitants were the son of King Dardanos of Troy, called Zakynthos and his men around 1,500-1,600 BC.
+Ancient poet Homer first mentions the island in his Iliad and Odyssey poems.
+Homer states that the first inhabitants were the son of King Dardanos of Troy, called Zakynthos and his men around 1,500-1,600 BC.

 During classical antiquity, Romans occupied the island.
-For Zakynthos and its inhabitants, the Roman times were a period of significant cultural development and the island produced many colonies, as far as Spain.
+The Roman times waw a period of significant cultural development for Zakynthos and its inhabitants.
+It was a period of prosperity while the island produced many colonies, as far as in Spain.

 In the Middle Ages, the Ionian Islands were constantly under Venetian domination.
 The Venetians promoted the island’s cultural heritage, and that was an era that many important Greek poets and writers were born here.
-This list includes renowned poets Andreas Kalvos and Dionysios Solomos (Greece’s National Poet) and theatrical writer Antonis Matessis.
+This list includes renowned poets such as Andreas Kalvos and Dionysios Solomos (Greece’s National Poet).
+And not to forget to mention the theatrical writer Antonis Matessis.

 Zakynthos and the other Ionian Islands joined the Greek State on the 21st of May, 1864.

 Many of Zakynthos’ Town Neoclassical buildings were demolished in the devastating 1953 earthquake.
 However, the paved streets and squares, filled with bakeries, cafés, boutiques, and stores, are still a joy to explore on foot.

 The town’s most prominent church, Agios Dionysios, houses the remains of the island’s patron saint and dates from 1708.
 After a severe earthquake that hit the island, it was reconstructed in 1954.